davedelong/time/Documentation/3-Gotchas/1-Addition.md

 - `answer1` will produce `March 29th, 2020` (31 Jan + 1 month = 29 Feb; 29 Feb + 1 month = 29 Mar)
 - `answer2` will produce `March 31st, 2020` (31 Jan + 2 months = 31 Mar)

 In `Time`, iterative addition is handled by the `AbsoluteValueSequence` (and its underlying `AbsoluteValueIterator`).
-The implementation of this class uses the second approach, which involves *scaling* the "stride" value for each successive iteration, and always performing the offset calculation relative to the *start* value, and not the most-recently-calculated value.
+The implementation of this type uses the second approach, which involves *scaling* the "stride" value for each successive iteration, and always performing the offset calculation relative to the *start* value, and not the most-recently-calculated value.